 LATEST NEWS (JUNE 2019) Lahore High Court has set 25 June 2019 as the appeal hearing date for Shagufta and Shafqat.

 Shafqat is paralysed from the waist down, having fractured his spine in an accident in 2004.
-He and Shagufta lived with their children in a church compound in Gojra, Punjab Province, and she supported the family by working as a cleaner.
-They are being held in different prisons about 250 km apart: Shafqat is in Faisalabad District Jail, while Shagufta is in Multan Jail, where Asia Bibi is imprisoned.
-Shafqat has spent months in hospital because of extremely painful bedsores all over his body.
+He has spent months in hospital because of extremely painful bedsores all over his body.
+Shagufta and Shafqat lived with their children in a church compound in Gojra, Punjab Province, and she supported the family by working as a cleaner.
+They are being held in different prisons about 250 km apart and have not seen each other since 2014: Shafqat is in Faisalabad District Jail, while Shagufta is in Multan Jail, where Asia Bibi was imprisoned.
+Both are reported to be suffering from depression.
+Their four children, who are being cared for by their paternal aunt, are unable to visit for safety reasons.

 Farrukh Saif of the Farrukh Saif Foundation, an NGO that is defending the couple, said: “There was no evidence that the text messages came from a phone owned by the couple.
 In the first place they had lost the phone some months before July 2013 and secondly there was no SIM card in their names.”

 The couple’s lawyer Nadeem Hassan said, “The police failed to recover the SIM allegedly registered in Shagufta’s name from the couple’s possession… Shagufta had told the police that her mobile phone had been lost for a month, and that she did not know who might have sent the alleged messages.”

 Shagufta and Shafqat appealed to the High Court in Lahore on the grounds that the witnesses produced by the prosecution during the trial were related to the complainant and were therefore inimical towards the couple.
 The appeal stated: “Their statements require independent corroboration, which is lacking in this case.”